 Oily skin care needs the same skin routine as all skin types, they are: cleanse, tone and moisturize.
 Additionally, occasional peels and masks can work wonders to absorb excess oil and freshen the skin.
-Below are a couple of mask recipes especially for oil skin:

-	In addition to the mask recipes below, there are toners, exfoliation treatments, and moisturizers you can make for oily skin.
+In addition to facial masks there are toners, exfoliation treatments, and moisturizers you can make for oily skin.
 Common kitchen ingredients like oatmeal, cornmeal, and baking soda can also be used to make facial masks and gentle exfoliates.
 Additionally, herbs and essential oils can offer so many benefits in your skin care program.
 Herbs used in toners for oily skin should be: Chamomile-especially good for antiseptic values, fennel, lemon balm, parsley, rosemary, and peppermint and sage, which is also good for its antiseptic values.
 Carrot seed, Jasmine, and Neroli oils are known to help reduce the appearance of scarring.
 However, herbs and essential oils are potent, so be sure to study the properties of each herb or essential oil.
 For instance, the essential oil of Rosemary is known to stimulate the uterus, therefore it is not something you would use if pregnant.

 Fuller Earth Mask - Commonly called a mud mask